laserblue/Modeling-Workstation-for-Physics/README.md

 # Modeling-Workstation-for-Physics
-An integrated modeling workstation for physics including an A.I. assisted conversational reading system with a GUI similar to ASK hypermedia systems such as ASK Michael (https://www.mccormick.northwestern.edu/computer-science/documents/tech-reports/pre-1999/tech_rep_52.pdf ) and the "Engines for Education" hyperbook by Roger C. Schank and Chip Cleary (https://www.engines4ed.org/hyperbook/).
+An integrated modeling workstation for physics students and physics professionals including an A.I. assisted Socratic Arts ExTRA™ knowledge management system with synthetic interviews of science professionals and a conversational reading system with a GUI similar to ASK™ hypermedia systems such as ASK™ Michael (https://www.mccormick.northwestern.edu/computer-science/documents/tech-reports/pre-1999/tech_rep_52.pdf ) and the "Engines for Education" hyperbook by Roger C. Schank and Chip Cleary (https://www.engines4ed.org/hyperbook/).

+Product Goal
+  An experiential workstation workspace for students and professionals that is centered around the modeling cycle.

+Product Roadmap

+- strong emphasis on development of skills of working Physicists, Engineers etc. using KidZania-type experiential, goal-based, analog and digital simulations of the working life of professionals with access to live and recorded/simulated trained mentors, coaches, working professionals, retired professionals, other experts, peer mentors and peers.
+-

+-

 [Place image of prototype GUI here]

-The word "modeling" is being used here in terms of conceptual and mathematical models NOT 3d models.
+The word "modeling" is being used here in terms of conceptual and mathematical models NOT 3d models or demonstration of an activity.

 See the American Modeling Teachers Association (AMTA)  https://www.modelinginstruction.org/

 Don't confuse "Physics as Modeling" or "MODELING Instruction™ " with "Modeling INSTRUCTION".
 These are two different uses and definitions of the word "modeling".

-Don't confuse the use of the word "conversational" here with "speech recognition" or "conversational search with Alexa or Google Assistant".
+Don't confuse the use of the word "conversational" here with "speech recognition" or "conversational search with Alexa, Siri or Google Assistant".
 A conversational reading system simulates a text-based dialogue/text chat between the author/video clip and the reader using well-indexed and categorized text-based questions.
+A voice recognition-based interface is possible but the idea that is trying to be conveyed is that as Carl Sagan and David Lankes have stated, reading a book can be thought of as having a conversation with the author of the book and this conversation creates knowledge within the reader and the community.

 as noted by R.D.
 Lankes on knowledge creation in The Atlas of New Librarianship, knowledge is created through conversation.  https://direct.mit.edu/books/oa-monograph/3772/The-Atlas-of-New-Librarianship.